guillaumeast/42_ultimate_tester/README.md

 This will:
 1. Clone the repo to `~/.42_ultimate_tester/`
 2. Build the `libfut.a` static library
-3. Link the library and header to your system (Global or Local)
+3. Link the library and header to your system (global or local)

 You can now run your first test in just a few seconds by following this [guide](docs/0_get_started.md) ⚡️